-I’m often asked, with reference to my ‘fighter pilot’ days, if I ever miss it?
-Meaning, do I miss the flying.
+Do I miss it?
+People ask, meaning my ‘fighter pilot’ days.
 Mostly I don’t, and the person asking the question seems surprised by my answer.

 That is because they didn’t ask the right question.
 Flying the aircraft, once learnt, is the easy bit.
 The operation, leading the 8-ship of fighters at ultra low-level through heavily defended areas to engage a target hundreds of miles away to within a margin of a few seconds, is the hard part.